 Generic Name: antihemophilic factor (recombinant) (ant ee hee moe FIL ik FAK tor (ree KOM bin ant))

-What is recombinant antihemophilic factor?
+What is recombinant Recombinate (antihemophilic factor recombinant)?

 Antihemophilic factor is a naturally occurring protein in the blood that helps blood to clot.
 A lack of antihemophilic factor VIII is the cause of hemophilia A.